“Saturn is conflict

 “Uhh,” I searched about a rusty chrome condiment rack for anything beyond Heinz 57.

 So the Palm Terrace luncheonette portion had become something of a workingman’s purlieu over the years—at least here at the ten seat walk-up counter.
 Except, that was, for the actuarial jokester two stools down, or the contingent lawyer types back slapping behind us through even larger swinging doors into a dark, stube-style Palm Garden restaurant itself.
-It appeared the counter was initially conceived as just a quick-lick appetizer for the busy mid-Market mercantile trade, however gaseously unappetizing as it had since become.
+It appeared the counter was initially conceived as just a quick-lick appetizer for the busy mid-Market mercantile trade, however gaseously unappetizing as it had become decades on.

-“It’s like another world here, you know,” I said, to the veteran newsboy.
+“It’s like another world here,” I said to the veteran newsboy.

 “Yep, the sugar?”